ajimeneo/dataproc-bigdata/sections/02-PuttingAllTogether.md

 ![Process Group](/images/250-nifi.png)

+- **SplitJson** (Split a JSON document into several)

 We'll need **SplitJson** processor to do the task of transforming our individual flowfile into 482 flowfiles.

-Drag a **SplitJson** processor.
+Drag and drop a processor into the canvas.
+Search for **SplitJson** and click on Add.

 ![Process Group](/images/280-nifi.png)